Beautiful poem ("Mattade Besara") by K S Nisar ahmed and sung by M D Pallavi

 Better Writing at Work: Using Positive Power

-As writers, we have the power to evoke a positive or negative response from our readers.
-Compare these pairs of sentences:
+As writers, we have the power to evoke a positive or negative response from

 1. I don't have my bachelor's degree yet.